-Regardless of whether part one of the Advanced Bionics framework is satisfied, the Office materially erred in allowing the claims of the '600 patent under part two of the Advanced Bionics framework.
+Regardless of whether part one of the Advanced Bionics framework is satisfied, the Office materially erred in allowing the claims of the '127 patent under part two of the Advanced Bionics framework.
 Schrum and Geall, were cited in an information disclosure statement along with hundreds of other references, but there is no indication that they were substantively considered by the Examiner and certainly, were never used to reject the claims.
 See Hum Industrial Tech., Inc. v.
 Amsted Rail Co., Inc., IPR2023-00539, Paper 10 at 51 (P.T.A.B.
 July 26, 2023) (declining to exercise discretion under § 325(d)).

-In fact, the Examiner issued only a restriction requirement and did not issue a single rejection-whether on the basis of prior art or otherwise-during prosecution of the application that led to the '600 patent.
+In fact, the Examiner issued a single rejection during the prosecution of the application that issued as the '127 patent, based solely on 35 U.S.C. § 112.
 (See Ex.
-1008 at 449-454 of 507.)
-Patent Owner overcame the restriction requirement by electing the composition claims that were then allowed to issue without further rejection.
-(See Ex.
-1008 at 456-460 of 507.)
-Issuing no rejections, the Examiner did not raise an anticipation or obviousness rejection based upon the Petitioner's prior art grounds in this petition, and factors (d), (e), and (f) therefore weigh against discretionary denial under 35 U.S.C. § 325(d).
+1008 at 448 of 554.)
+The Examiner did not raise an anticipation or obviousness rejection based upon the Petitioner's prior art grounds in this petition, and factors (d), (e), and (f) therefore weigh against discretionary denial under 35 U.S.C. § 325(d).
 See Progenity, Inc. v.
 Natera, Inc., IPR2021-00279, Paper 12 at 41-45 (P.T.A.B.
-June 11, 2021) (finding these factors to weigh against discretionary denial where "no prior art was asserted by the Examiner during prosecution . . . and we are directed to no substantive evaluation by the Examiner or the applicant of any reference.").
+Jun.
+11, 2021).
 As this Petition and supporting testimony demonstrates, Schrum anticipates all challenged claims and further renders it obvious based on Geall, Yang, and Altmeyer.
 Thus, the Office materially erred by allowing the claims over the prior art cited in this Petition.